Kickstarting 2022: How to stick to your New Year’s resolutions

 Now, be warned, the following statistic may be surprising.
 Over half of New Year’s resolutions made every year aren’t completed.
 And one-third of them are usually broken before the end of January.

-10 tips for keeping your New Year’s resolution
+10 tips for keeping your New Year’s resolution in 2022

 Make only one resolution